agroce/universalmutator/README.md

 (It will go faster if you edit `main.rs` to lower the maximum number of threads used to something like 8, not 90.)
 At the moment, this won't use any Trivial Compiler Equivalence, but still kills about 60% of the 1000+ mutants.
 The killed mutant filenames will be in `killed.txt` and the non-killed ones in `not-killed.txt`.

+Working with something like maven is very similar, except you can probably edit the complicated build/clean stuff to just a 'mvn test' or similar.

 MORE INFORMATON
 ===============